SJSU Didactic Program in Dietetics (DPD) and Dietetic Internship (DI)

 The Didactic Program in Dietetics (DPD) at San Jose State University has established two goals:

-Outcome measure 1.b: Over a 5 year period, 60% of students will apply to a supervised practice program within 12 months of graduating.
+Objective 2: Over a 3 year period, at least 60% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

 Ashwini R. Wagle, Ed.D, MS, RD